Kingdom of Iberia: Early history

 In earliest times, the area of Caucasian Iberia was inhabited by several related tribes stemming from the Kura-Araxes culture.

-According to the Cyril Toumanoff, Moschians were the early proto-Georgian tribe which played a leading role in the consolidation of Iberian tribes largely inhabiting eastern and southern Georgia.
-The Moschians may have moved slowly to the northeast forming settlements as they traveled.
-One of these was Mtskheta, the future capital of the Kingdom of Iberia.
-The Mtskheta tribe was later ruled by a prince locally known as mamasakhlisi (“father of the household” in Georgian).
+According to Cyril Toumanoff, the Moschians were an early proto-Georgian tribe that played a leading role in the consolidation of Iberian tribes largely inhabiting eastern and southern Georgia.
+The Moschians may have moved slowly to the northeast, forming settlements as they traveled.
+One of these settlements was Mtskheta, the future capital of the Kingdom of Iberia.
+The Mtskheta tribe was later ruled by a prince locally known as mamasakhlisi ("father of the household" in Georgian).

-The written sources for the early periods of Iberia's history are mostly medieval Georgian chronicles, that modern scholarship interpret as a semi-legendary narrative.
-One such chronicle, Moktsevay Kartlisay (“Conversion of Kartli”) mentions that a ruler named Azo and his people came from Arian-Kartli – the initial home of the proto-Iberians, which had been under Achaemenid rule until the fall of the Persian Empire – and settled on the site where Mtskheta was to be founded.
-Another Georgian chronicle, Kartlis Tskhovreba (“History of Kartli”) claims Azo to be an officer of Alexander’s, who massacred a local ruling family and conquered the area, until being defeated at the end of the 4th century BC by Prince Pharnavaz, at that time a local chief.
+The written sources for the early periods of Iberia's history are mostly medieval Georgian chronicles, which modern scholarship interprets as semi-legendary narratives.
+One such chronicle, Moktsevay Kartlisay ("Conversion of Kartli"), relates that a ruler named Azo and his people came from Arian-Kartli—the initial homeland of the proto-Iberians, which had been under Achaemenid rule until the fall of the Persian Empire—and settled on the site where Mtskheta was later founded.
+Another Georgian chronicle, Kartlis Tskhovreba ("The Life of Kartli"), presents Azo as an officer of Alexander's, who massacred a local ruling family and conquered the area, until being defeated at the end of the 4th century BC by Prince Pharnavaz, then a local chief.

-The story of Alexander's invasion of Kartli, although legendary, nevertheless reflects the establishment of Georgian monarchy in the Hellenistic period and the desire of later Georgian literati to connect this event to the celebrated conqueror.
+The story of Alexander's invasion of Kartli, although legendary, nevertheless reflects the establishment of Georgian monarchy in the Hellenistic period and the desire of later Georgian literati to associate this event with the renowned conqueror.

 Pharnavaz I and his descendants

-A fragment of the Fasti Ostienses that mentions Pharasmanes II of Iberia.
+A fragment of the Fasti Ostienses mentioning Pharasmanes II of Iberia.